Justin Meyer: Career

 Meyer and Duncan made their first three vintages at the Christian Brothers winery, and in 1975 bought the Franciscan Winery, selling it in 1978 to buy the Silver Oak winery near Oakville and buying up new land.
 The Silver Oak winery began production in 1981 and the 1982 harvest was considered by Meyer to be "something special" and was attempted to be replicated in later years.
 Growth of the company from 1977 onwards enabled Silver Oak to purchase further vineyards in the 1980s and early 1990s, becoming one of the most successful Cabernet Sauvignon brands.
 By the 1994 vintage, the concept changed and the Silver Oak Napa became a blend of Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot, but still aged solely in American oak, a California take on the classic Bordeaux chateau-bottled red wine.
 Meyer was president of the American Vineyard Foundation in the 1990s, and also held several other important positions in the wine industry.
-He breathed new life into the flailing American Vineyard Foundation from the late 1980s; Wines and Vines stated that Meyer's most important contribution will be his influence in bringing growers and winemakers together to shape the very future of California wine."

 He trained Daniel Baron extensively to replace himself as Silver Oak's chief winemaker.
 In the late 1990s, he was diagnosed with Type-2 Diabetes and a degenerative brain disease.
 In January 2001, he sold his share of the company to Ray Duncan, citing health problems, but continued as a consulting winemaker until his death in August 2002.
 Meyer once said "Only one wine can be your best, and I felt that cabernet was what we did best in Napa and Sonoma".